 b) Using financing

 The best way to solve this problem is to use temporary financing.
-It enables your company to cover the financing gap between covering \ payroll and getting paid by the utility or the broker.
+It enables your company to cover the financing gap between covering payroll and getting paid by the utility or the broker.

 Lines of credit require extensive underwriting and take weeks to set up.
-Even then, the line can only scale up to their credit limit.
+Even then, the lines can only scale up to their credit limit.
 Increasing the initial credit limit takes time and requires additional underwriting.

 2. What is factoring?

 Invoice factoring enables you to finance the invoices from the electric utility company.
-This provides you with immediate funds to pay your crews and handle large projects.
+This tool provides you with immediate funds to pay your crews and handle large projects.

-The line can adapt to your business and scale quickly up to meet your company’s needs.
+The line can adapt to your business and scale up quickly to meet your company’s needs.
 Most lines can be set up in a week or two.
-Read “What is factoring?” to learn more.
+Read “What is Factoring?” to learn more.

 a) How does it work?